 The glittering reaches of the flooded lake.

 In the next stanza of ‘Coole Park And Ballylee, 1931’, he continues to describe the surroundings of Coole Park.
-He speaks on a forest that borders the lake and how under the winter sun the wood has dried out.
+He speaks about a forest that borders the lake and how under the winter sun the wood has dried out.
 Yeats takes the poem into the woods and depicts himself standing there amongst a group of beech trees.
 The environment is entirely alive and Yeats uses personification to push that feeling of “aliveness” even further.
 A sudden thunder of sound or presence shakes him and he turns to look “where the branches break”.

 Another emblem there!
 That stormy white